 Jacob’s Ladder Synopsis

 US Vietnam War veteran Jacob Singer works as a postal clerk and lives in a seedy apartment with his girlfriend.
-Increasingly, he is tormented by strange hallucinations, one of which almost resulting in him being run down by a subway train.
-As Jacob’s visions worsens, he is contacted by a member of his old unit, and soon learns that others are also suffering the same experiences.
-On investigating, Jacob discovers that their hallucinations might be due to a traumatic event they went through while on deployment in 1971.
-The truth lies in what exactly happened after the village they were in came under enemy attack.
+Increasingly, he is tormented by strange hallucinations, one of which results in him almost run down by a subway train.
+As Jacob’s visions worsen, he is contacted by a member of his old military unit and told that many of his former comrades are also suffering from similar visions.
+On investigation, Jacob discovers that their hallucinations might be due to a traumatic event they all went through while on deployment in 1971.
+The truth lies in what happened after the village they were entrenched in came under enemy attack.

 Check out my other snappy movie reviews!